Priyankasaggu11929/priyankasaggu11929.github.io/_posts/2020-07-19-SRE-book-chapter1.md

 July 19, 2020

-The [Google's Site Reliability Enginnering](https://landing.google.com/sre/sre-book/toc/index.html) is the one of the books, that have been recommended or talked about by almost all the experienced DevOps, SRE, or cloud | infrastructure engineers, I have had a conversation with so far.
+The [Google's Site Reliability Enginnering](https://landing.google.com/sre/sre-book/toc/index.html) is the one of the books, that have been recommended or talked about by almost all the experienced DevOps, SRE, or cloud/infrastructure engineers, I ever got a chance to have a conversation.

 Even in some of my recent interviews, there were discussions around the book.
-So, I no longer need any more facts to convice myself that this book *is* certainly a must read for anyone who is starting with or is already working in the relavant domains, or even for all other IT, or software engineers.
-It has teachings for every single of us!
+So, I no longer need any more facts to convice myself that this book *is* certainly a must read not only for the DevOps/SRE/Cloud/Infra engineers, but (because now that I've read some part of it) for the core IT & software engineers too.

-Today, I finished the first chapter from the book, which is an introduction to the SRE, the various approach to service management inside & outside Google, and finally a brief yet detailed discussion around tenants of SRE.
+Today, I finished the first chapter from the book, which is an introduction to the SRE, the various approach to service management outside (the traditional Sysadmin approach) & inside Google, and finally a brief yet detailed discussion around tenants of SRE.

 It's absolutely a gem of information.
 Even the *Preface* of the book itself gave me my first set of learnings!

-In this post here, I'll be quoting just a few of the things that inspired me the most, or some facts that I learnt, or found interesting!
+In this post here, I'll be quoting just a few of the things that inspired me the most, or some other facts that I learnt, or found quite interesting!

 ---